Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

-The action value function $ Q(s, a) $ represents the expected cumulative reward that can be obtained by taking action $ a $ in state $ s $ and subsequently following the policy $ \pi $.
-It is defined as:
+In reinforcement learning, the value function $ V(s) $ and the action-value function $ Q(s, a) $ serve as critical metrics for assessing the potential of states and state-action pairs to yield high cumulative rewards.
+These are defined as follows \cite{szepesvari}:

-where $ \mathbb{E}_{\pi} $ similarly denotes the expectation under the policy $ \pi $. $ \gamma $ is the discount factor. $ r_t $ is the immediate reward received at time step $ t $. $ s_0 = s $ indicates that the initial state is $ s $, and $ a_0 = a $ indicates that the initial action is $ a $.
-These two functions together describe the expected cumulative rewards associated with different states and state-action pairs, helping the agent optimize its policy to maximize long-term returns.
+where $ \mathbb{E}_{\pi} $ denotes the expectation under the policy $ \pi $, $ \gamma $ is the discount factor ($ 0 \leq \gamma \leq 1 $), and $ r_t $ is the immediate reward at time step $ t $. $ s_0 = s $ indicates that the initial state is $ s $, and $ a_0 = a $ specifies the initial action for $ Q(s, a) $.
+These functions collectively describe the expected cumulative rewards for states and state-action pairs, guiding the agent in optimizing its policy to maximize long-term returns.

-The advantage function $ A(s, a) $ is typically computed based on the $ V(s) $ and the $ Q(s, a) $.
-The advantage function $ A(s, a) $ evaluates the relative benefit of taking action $ a $ in a given state $ s $ compared to other possible actions \citep{henderson2018deep}.
-The standard formula is:
+RL is broadly categorized into value-based and policy-based methods.
+Value-based methods, such as Q-learning and DQN, learn $ V(s) $ or $ Q(s, a) $ to estimate cumulative rewards and select optimal actions by maximizing these values \cite{mnih2015human,altman1999}.
+Policy-based methods directly optimize a policy function ($ \pi(a|s) $) to maximize rewards, excelling in continuous action spaces and stochastic policies.
+Examples include policy gradient methods, TRPO, and PPO \cite{PG,TRPO,schulman2017}.
+The structure of policy-based training is shown in figure \ref{fig:figure5}(b).

-where $ Q(s, a) $ is the action value function, representing the expected cumulative reward for taking action $ a $ in state $ s $. $ V(s) $ is the state value function, representing the expected cumulative reward for being in state $ s $ without considering which action is taken.
+Reinforcement learning is broadly categorized into value-based and policy-based methods.
+Value-based methods, such as Q-learning and Deep Q-Networks, learn value functions like $ V(s) $ or $ Q(s, a) $ to estimate cumulative rewards.
+Optimal actions are selected by maximizing these values, making value-based approaches particularly effective in discrete action spaces \cite{mnih2015human, altman1999}.
+Policy-based methods take a different approach by directly optimizing a policy function $ \pi(a|s) $ to maximize expected rewards.
+These methods are well-suited for problems involving continuous action spaces and stochastic policies.
+Policy gradient methods, including Trust Region Policy Optimization and Proximal Policy Optimization, refine policies through iterative updates, ensuring stability and efficiency in training \cite{PG, TRPO, schulman2017}.
+Figure \ref{fig:figure5}(b) illustrates the structure of policy-based training, highlighting its iterative nature and optimization process.